Pramod923/4BitSynq-60/README.md

 This is widely used in:

-🚗 Car customizers (rotate, change colors, preview)
+🚗 Car customizes (rotate, change colors, preview)

 🏢 Architecture walkthroughs